Enterprise Agreement (EA)

 An example Azure Connection Details page in CloudZero

-After CloudZero has processed the first ingest of billing and/or usage data, the Status changes from Pending Data to Healthy.
+After CloudZero processes the first data ingest, the connection status changes from Pending Data to Healthy.
 This can take several hours.
+Cost data appears in the Explorer within a day.